Seahawks’ Russell Wilson was quiet passing vs. Washington, but Pete Carroll applauds the ‘Bart Starr-type game’

 For the first three quarters, the Seahawks executed their game plan almost flawlessly.
 They relied on the legs of Chris Carson and Carlos Hyde — and Wilson too — to build a 20-3 lead, then staved off Washington’s late comeback bid thanks to another dramatic stop by the Seattle defense.

 Wide receivers DK Metcalf and Tyler Lockett weren’t featured much in this game.
 Washington did well to limit the Seahawks’ big plays through the air, much as the New York Giants did earlier this month to upset the Seahawks in Seattle.
-But credit to the Seahawks for making the necessary adjustments — for doing enough to beat a top-five defense on the road.
+But credit the Seahawks for making the necessary adjustments — for doing enough to beat a top-five defense on the road.

 The quick-passing plan allowed Wilson to get rid of the ball quickly, which allowed Seattle’s offensive line to shut down Washington’s vaunted defensive line.
-Rookie Chase Young, the No. 2 overall pick who wreaked havoc on the 49ers last week, never got close to Wilson.
+Rookie Chase Young, the No. 2 overall draft choice who wreaked havoc on the 49ers last week, never got close to Wilson.

 Wilson was hit only three times and was not sacked Sunday.
-He wasn’t sacked in last week’s blowout of the New York Jets either — marking the first time in his nine seasons he hasn’t been sacked in back-to-back games.
+He wasn’t sacked in the blowout last weekend of the New York Jets either — marking the first time in his nine seasons he hasn’t been sacked in back-to-back games.
 The offensive line played perhaps its best game of the season, and that was with Cedric Ogbuehi filling in at right tackle and Jordan Simmons stepping in for veteran Mike Iupati (neck) in the first half.

 “I thought the offensive line, they were great all day,” Wilson said.
 “It starts with Duane Brown and what he can do with the left tackle position; he’s the best in the business, I say.”

-Perhaps the most significant development for the offense is the reemergence of Carson, who had his most touches (15 carries, 63 yards, plus two catches for six yards) since Week 4 as he continues to look further and further removed from a midseason foot injury.
+Perhaps the most significant development for the offense is the reemergence of Carson, who had his most touches (15 carries, 63 yards, plus two catches for 6 yards) since Week 4 as he continues to look further and further removed from a midseason foot injury.

 Wilson had six carries for 52 yards, including his longest run in two years — a 38-yard scramble up the right sideline after juking a defensive back.
 Hyde added his longest run of the season when he broke free for a 50-yard touchdown early in the third quarter to make it 20-3.

-And former first-round pick Rashaad Penny made his season debut, 54 weeks after tearing his ACL.
-The running back had two carries for six yards, giving Seahawks another proven backfield option as they eye the playoffs.
+And former first-round choice Rashaad Penny made his season debut, 54 weeks after tearing his ACL.
+The running back had two carries for 6 yards, giving the Seahawks another proven backfield option as they eye the playoffs.

 “It’s cool to have such great players around you,” Wilson said.
-“You always want guys like Chris Carson and Carlos … and to have Penny come back in this stretch here run of last couple games and playoffs, it’s a big deal.”
+“You always want guys like Chris Carson and Carlos … and to have Penny come back in this stretch run of last couple games and playoffs, it’s a big deal.”

 It’s fair to expect the Seahawks will need more — and surely they will get more — out of Wilson, Metcalf and Lockett and the rest of the passing attack when they need it.
-And, yes, receiver Josh Gordon is eligible to return from his yearlong suspension for next Sunday’s game against the Rams.
+And, yes, receiver Josh Gordon is eligible to return from his yearlong suspension next Sunday against the Rams.

 For this Sunday, anyway, the Seahawks showed they can win in a way they believe might be best suited for the playoffs.